 The average US consumer pays 13.31 cents per kilowatt hour (kwh) and that number has been climbing.
 The ongoing cost to use a heated driveway depends on how often you turn it on and the size of your driveway.

-As mentioned earlier, the cost to buildOpens in a new tab. a heated driveway is not cheap either.
+As mentioned earlier, the cost to build a heated driveway is not cheap either.
 Home Advisor reports that the average installation cost of a heated driveway is $3,900 but given that the size of the driveway is key, the cost could go as high as around $10,000 or more with automation.

 Mind you, the time and cost to shovel a driveway, use a snowblower or pay a snowplowing service that arrives on their schedule costs money too.
 Anyone who lives in a wintry climate who receives large sudden snowfalls knows this.
 Some snowplow companies won’t take new customers when they reach a certain clientele level, too.

 And a lawsuit for a slip and fall injury on your driveway may be even costlier.
-The average slip and fall injuryOpens in a new tab. may cost $45,000 – $55,000 and is typically settled out of court according to law firm Gacovino Lake & Associates.
+The average slip and fall injury may cost $45,000 – $55,000 and is typically settled out of court according to law firm Gacovino Lake & Associates.

 If you run a home business and have people visiting your residence for commercial purposes, the cost of a heated driveway may pay for itself and be considered a cost of protecting your company against a lawsuit.